dishacodes15/old-code-projects/README.md

 # Unit Converter
 A project that i did in my first semester that i'm uploading now.
-This C++ program provides a simple unit conversion tool for currency, temperature, and mass.
+This program provides a simple unit conversion tool for currency, temperature, and mass.

 ## Features